roytang/blog/content/post/2006/10/the-ds-stylus.md

 I predicted it as soon as I saw one of those DS thingies:

-"If I bought one of those, I'd lose the stylus within a month.&#8221;
+"If I bought one of those, I'd lose the stylus within a month."

 I didn't even get to three whole weeks without losing it. =/